1. Ada

 What causes obstructive sleep apnea?

-- Anatomical deviations of your mouth, throat, or jaw
+• The way your mouth, throat, or jaw is shaped

 How can obstructive sleep apnea be diagnosed?

-- A mandibular advancement device can help bring your lower jaw more to the front, which helps avoid obstruction of the upper airway
+• A custom-fitted advancement device that can help bring your lower jaw more to the front, which helps avoid obstruction of the upper airway.
+Often used for mild-to-moderate OSA or where CPAP is not tolerated.

 What are the possible complications of obstructive sleep apnea?